gaurav-arena/gaurav-arena.github.io/_posts/2020-08-30-students-performance-analysis-and-prediction.md

 Thus among the 1000 students, 226 students have parents with 'some college' background, 222 with 'associate's degree',196 have 'high school' background, 179 have parents with 'some high school' background, 118 with 'bachelor's degree',59 with 'master's degree' background.
 Now we will try to analyze how the performance of the students vary depending on their parents educational background.

+Now, the number of students passed for each parental level of education:
 ```python
 #number of students passed across the parental levels of education
 print("The number of students passed across the different parental levels of education: ")